 In some people’s usage of the term, nursing home neglect would somewhere fall in between the two—still highly inappropriate but not as bad as the worst abuse.
 Other people use the two terms (that of neglect and abuse) as near synonyms.

 From a legal perspective, a key law to consider is the 1987 Nursing Home Reform Act.
 This law requires all nursing homes to provide the “highest practicable” degrees of care, meaning for the residents’ physical, mental, and psychosocial well-being.
-Here are the specifics of the basic rights this law provides for nursing home patients:
+Here are the basic nursing home resident rights that are protected by this law:

 - The right to freedom from abuse, mistreatment, and neglect;